AmitGini/Operator_Override/README.md

 ### 207275215
 ### amitgini0369@gmail.com
-# Graph Operations Extension (to Graph-Algorithms)
+# Overloading-Operators of Graph (Extension to Graph-Algorithms)
 **NOTE!** The code of Graph-Algorithms is included in this repository with the extension, farther explanation will be provide in the end of the readme under "Graph-Algorithms" title.

 ## Introduction